Learn from a Convicted Felon about White Collar Fraud

 However, my apologies, acceptance of responsibility, and the punishment imposed upon me by the court is not enough.

-At Stanford University Rock Center for Corporate Governanance
+At Stanford University Rock Center for Corporate Governance

 There is a saying, "It takes one to know one."

 There is a saying, "It takes one to know one."
 Today, I advise federal and state law enforcement agencies about white-collar crime and train them to identify and catch the crooks.
 Often, I refer cases to them as an independent whistleblower.
-I teach about white-collar crime for professional organizations, businesses, and colleges and universities.
+I teach about white-collar crime for government entities, businesses, professional organizations, and colleges and universities.
 Professionals can receive CPE or CLE credits.
 (See list of government entities, professional organizations, businesses, and universities on Speaking Engagements and Consulting page).
-Additional services include forensic accounting, financial reporting analysis, due diligence, litigation support, whistleblower investigations, and research on companies.

 Please contact me to schedule a speaking engagement and for advice about protection against white-collar crime.